chinedunsidinanya/automating-aws-with-python/README.md

 # automating-aws-with-python
-Python authomation testing again and again
+This is my Python authomation testing again and again